rahuljmanoj/rahuljmanoj.github.io/_pages/about.md

 Thank you for visiting my profile 🙂

-I am an electrical engineer, and an interdisciplinary research scientist specialized in biomedical instrumentation with over the past several yaers extensively working on preventative care technologies for improving and tracking health.
+I am an electrical engineer, and an interdisciplinary research scientist specialized in biomedical instrumentation working on preventative care technologies for improving and tracking health.
 I have a strong interest in building reliable, user-focused systems, especially in domains that intersect **health**, **technology**, and **complex sensing environments**.

 Currently, I am working as a [Postdoctoral Researcher](https://www.ntnu.edu/employees/rahul.manoj) with the [Division of Biomechanics](https://www.ntnu.edu/biomechanics), Department of Structral Engineering at NTNU, Norway, forging interdisciplinary R&D through collaborations with academia, hospitals, and industry.